vhaudiquet/ubuntu-project-docs/docs/MIR/mir-rust.md

 Sadly, `dh` cannot have multiple `buildsystem`s at the same time, so for hybrid codebases you'll need to trigger the build phases manually.
-Moreover, `dh-cargo` does *not* support building workspaces at the moment, at it was designed to work on source packages pulled directly from `crates.io` (which only ships individual crates), so there's a likely chance it would choke on it.
+Moreover, `dh-cargo` does *not* support building workspaces at the moment, as it was designed to work on source packages pulled directly from `crates.io` (which only ships individual crates), so there's a likely chance it would choke on it.